Unborn Victims of Violence Act: House committee action

-House Floor Action
+House floor action

-The House passed the bill, 254-163 on February 26, 2004.
-Prior to this, the House rejected a substitute that did not include language that defined an "unborn child."
+The House passed the bill 254–163 on February 26, 2004.
+Prior to this, the House rejected a substitute that did not include language that defined an "unborn child".
 This would have also required that the defendant to be convicted of a federal crime against a pregnant woman prior to receiving additional consequences for harming a fetus.
 The legislation was co-sponsored by 136 other members of the House before it passed by a vote of 254 in favor to 163 against on February 26, 2004.

 Senate Floor Action

-The senate cleared the House Bill, 61-68, on March 25, 2004 after the Republicans succeeded in defeating two Democratic amendments.
-Bill Frist, Majority Leader, attempted to acknowledge a similar legislation to the Senate floor in July 2003 prohibiting amendments, however, the Democratic party objected.
-After several amendments were rejected, it was passed in the Senate by a vote of 61-38 on March 25, 2004.
-Following the Senate hearing, President George W. Bush signed the Legislation, which then became law on April 1, 2004.
+The senate cleared the House Bill, 61-38, on March 25, 2004 after the Republicans succeeded in defeating two Democratic amendments.
+Bill Frist, majority leader, attempted to acknowledge a similar legislation to the Senate floor in July 2003 prohibiting amendments, but the Democratic party objected.
+After several amendments were rejected, it was passed in the Senate by a vote of 61–38 on March 25, 2004.
+Following the Senate hearing, President George W. Bush signed the bill, which then became law on April 1, 2004.